AndrewRWilliams/AndrewRWilliams.github.io/index.md

 I work on AIxEducation at the
 <a href="https://www.umontreal.ca/" style="color:#006BB6;text-decoration:none">Université de Montréal</a>'s
 university pedagogy center.
-I'm also an intern in  [Yoshua Bengio](https://yoshuabengio.org/)'s lab at
+I also work on multi-agent deep learning for social good as an intern in  [Yoshua Bengio](https://yoshuabengio.org/)'s lab at
 <a href="https://mila.quebec/en/" style="color:#7B2679;text-decoration:none">Mila - Quebec AI Institute</a> in Montréal, Canada.